 STEP 2: If, after having a direct discussion, the issue remains unresolved, go to the Minister

 - Counseling by the Minister must be acceptable to all parties.
-If the Minister is not appropriate or available, seek a member of the Conflict Resolution Team (CRT).
+If the Minister is not appropriate or available, seek a member of the Right Relations Team (RRT).

 - If the conflict involves the Minister, the issue should be taken to the Committee on Fellowship Ministry (CFM) with strong encouragement to direct them back to the minister, or offer to go with them to the minister.
 CFM would let the minister know regardless of which direction the person would choose.

-STEP 3: If, after ministerial counseling, the issue remains unresolved, the parties involved should seek the services of the Conflict Resolution Team.
+STEP 3: If, after ministerial counseling, the issue remains unresolved, the parties involved should seek the services of the Right Relations Team.

-- At least two members of the CRT will meet with those involved in the conflict to facilitate mediation.
+- At least two members of the RRT will meet with those involved in the conflict to facilitate mediation.

-- If the conflict is not resolved, the CRT is empowered to recommend outside mediation or counseling.
+- If the conflict is not resolved, the RRT is empowered to recommend outside mediation or counseling.

-STEP 4: The Board, in consultation with the Minister, will consider matters coming from the Conflict Resolution Team and take appropriate action
+STEP 4: The Board, in consultation with the Minister, will consider matters coming from the Right Relations Team and take appropriate action

-- The Board may endorse the CRT recommendations.
+- The Board may endorse the RRT recommendations.

 - The Board may solicit assistance from the PNWD and/or UUA.